ShortlistShortlistedRemoved from shortlist 71

 Although this generator is technically considered 'portable' (in the sense that it can be moved), its 208 lbs make it incredibly difficult to manually lift and transport.
-Still, once it is on the ground, its wheel kit (⌀10") and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.
+Nevertheless, thanks to its wheel kit (⌀10") and its folding handle (a decent solution to its lack of maneuverability), the generator can be easily moved, once placed the ground.

-The control panel of the WGen9500 includes a convenient meter showing you voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.
+The control panel of the WGen9500 includes a convenient meter, which displays voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.

-With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the Westinghouse WGen9500 also comes with several accessories, including: key fob, oil, battery charger, funnel and tool kit.
-An official storage cover is also available, as a separate purchase.
+Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Westinghouse WGen9500's package also includes these accessories: tool kit, key fob, oil, battery charger and funnel.
+The official storage cover and running cover are also available, as separate purchases.

 The Westinghouse WGen9500 is EPA-approved and CARB-compliant.
-Therefore, its sale and purchase are permitted in all of the 50 states, including California.
+It can therefore be sold and purchased in all 50 states, including California.